 - In the bowl of a food processor, add jalapenos and cilantro and process until finely chopped.

 - Scrape down the sides of the bowl.
-Add sour cream, ranch mix, canned green chiles, garlic salt, lime juice and buttermilk and process until fully combined.
+Add sour cream, ranch mix, canned green chiles, garlic clove, lime juice, and buttermilk.
+Process until fully combined.

-- Empty into a bowl, cover and chill at least 1 hour to allow flavors to blend.
+- Spoon the sauce into a bowl, cover, and chill for at least 1 hour to allow flavors to blend.

 - Serve and enjoy with tortilla chips, on top of tacos, enchiladas, or burritos – even salads.